rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 #### Parameter groups

-The groups `parameter_groups` section specifies how the input parameters are grouped.
+The `parameter_groups` section specifies how the input parameters are grouped.
 Each parameter can be part of only one group.

     parameter_groups:
       - label: Server Settings